-Enrolment is contingent on the student successfully applying for a placement position with an employer before census date.
+Enrolment is contingent on successfully applying for a placement position with an employer before census date.

 The objective of the ICT Industry Placement unit is for students to experience the application of ICT in meeting business needs by integrating theoretical knowledge with the practical applications and experiences in a real environment.
-Students will be given the opportunity to complete business tasks, participate in work teams, comply with the norms and rules of the business, recognise personal strengths and weaknesses particularly after feedback from a Work Placement Provider, cooperate within groups, and adopt and practise professional ethics that influence work behaviour.
-Students are on placement work in a defined role during a minimum 6-week placement period with identified and registered sponsors.
-In this unit students will have the opportunity to experience areas of their chosen profession before graduation and to reflect on how their studies have prepared them for the work environment.
-This will give students the opportunity to plan on how to best take advantage of their remaining studies to prepare for their planned career.
-The
+Students will be given the opportunity to complete business tasks, participate in work teams, comply with the norms and rules of the business, recognise personal strengths and weaknesses (particularly after feedback from a work placement supervisor), cooperate within groups, and adopt and practise professional ethics that influence workplace behaviour.

 |Unit name||ICT Industry Placement|

 |Discipline||Information & Communication Technology|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.